UTAlfred/meng-li-personal/content/authors/zebin_yang_2024g/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'tongtong@stu.pku.edu.cn'
+email: ''

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-# One of [Grad Students, Undergrad Students, Alumni]
+# One of [Grad Students, Undergrad Students]
 user_groups:
-  - Alumni
+  - Grad Students
 ---

 # Keep this line untouched